waldyrious/economics-of-package-management/essay.md

 There's a little potlatch urge in every open source project announced by humans who did it it on their own, not supported by any company. this particular modern expression of potlatch culture isn't getting violently suppressed.
 Capitalism loves this one!
 Why?
 Well, because it's found a way to weaponize it against us.
 The weaponization is Eric Raymond style open source.

 You are likely aware of the difference between _free software_ — Richard Stallman style— and _open source_ — Eric Raymond style.
 Stallman's GNU license aims to require users of shared source code to give what they build with it away freely as well.
 Or at least to give their code away freely.
 We can argue about whether the GNU license achieves that goal or not, and people do argue about that at length.
 I don't want to rehash the question here.
 I will merely observe that ESR's style of open source, where you give away code with permissive licenses, is the style that has won.
-It's _most likely_ the style that you practice-- you probably use "permissive" MIT & BSD licenses on your software, and you treat the GPL like poison.
+It's _most likely_ the style that you practice— you probably use "permissive" MIT & BSD licenses on your software, and you treat the GPL like poison.

 Capitalism loves ESR-open-source because companies get a lot of good stuff for free.
 Capitalism takes this even further by telling you all that you _have_ to do this to get hired.
 “Github is your resume,” they tell you, hand outstretched to take free code from you and sell what they make with it.